According to Your word;

 And so ends this heartwarming Christmas tale of peace and reconciliation.
 But will David Sky, that naughtiest of monkeys be able to keep his promise of good behaviour?
 We'll just have to see won't we?

+We had Paul Helm, who blogs at Helm's Deep come to speak to our Ministers' Fraternal which meets at the Old Baptist Chapel, Bradford on Avon yesterday.
+He was invited to address the subject, "Does God suffer?"
 When we talk of divine impassibility, we are using negative language.
 We are saying what God is not.
 Theologians often have to resort to negative language when describing the being of God.
 He is impassible, infinite, incomprehensible, immutable and so on.
 This reminds us that God's being is a great mystery.
 From our stance as finite human beings it is easier for us to say what he is not than what he is.
 We should exercise reserve and modesty before the great mystery of God's being.
 He is above and beyond us in every way.

 God's impassibility is a quality of his aseity or divine fullness.
 Unlike us, God is not dependent upon anything outside himself for emotional fulfilment or satisfaction.
 I've been dipping into David Bentley Hart's The Beauty of the Infinite.
 He discusses the divine impassibility or apatheia against the background of the intertrinitarian fellowship of the Father, Son and Holy Spirit in the Godhead.